 E-waste: Drop off at DPW Yard.
 Accepts: TVs, CRT Monitors, CPUs and all other items such as printers, cartridges, wire and cable, UPSs, VHS/DVD players and anything with a plug, including hair dryers, blender, toaster, etc.

 Extra Recycling: Households that find that they are filling their single recycling cart on a weekly basis may submit a request for a second cart.
 Call the Recycling Office for more information.
-Residents with an abundance of cardboard, such as moving boxes, etc. may bring flattened cardboard to the DPW Yard and place in the cardboard only dumpster.

-Leaf & Yard Waste: Placed curbside on your regular collection day from April until mid December (weather permitting)- check the DPW's website or call for December end date.
+Leaf & Yard Waste: Placed curbside on your regular collection day from April until mid December (weather permitting)- check the DPW/Recycling website or call for December end date.
 All leaves, grass and other vegetative material 2" in diameter or less must be placed in approved reusable containers (trash barrels) with Yard Debris stickers or paper bags that one person can lift into the collection vehicle.
 Brush and small branches must be 4' or less and tied in bundles one person can lift into the collection vehicle.
-Yard debris bags are available in packs of 5 for $1.75 at City Hall, Room 204, Monday through Friday, 8am to 4pm.
+Yard debris bags are available in packs of 5 for $2 at City Hall, Room 204, Monday through Friday, 8am to 4pm.
 There is no charge for Yard Debris stickers.
 The City is not responsible for collection of logs or larger wood waste.